AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 The subscription in question becomes blocked at the moment the refund is issued.
 After 30 days, all refund requests are reviewed individually, and the decision to issue a refund rests with AdGuard Software Ltd. We do not grant partial refunds for subscription upgrades or renewals.
 Each partial refund request is discussed separately between the Customer and Support and is granted only upon mutual agreement.
 To get a refund for a subscription purchased through the official website https://adguard-vpn.com/, contact the support team: support@adguard-vpn.com.
-Processing time depends on your choice of the payment method and usually takes up to 5-10 business days.
+Processing time depends on your choice of payment method and usually takes up to 5-10 business days.

 __4. Restrictions__

 4.1.
-You may not make or distribute copies of the Software, or electronically transfer the Software from one Computer to another or over a network.
+You may not make or distribute copies of the Software or electronically transfer the Software from one Computer to another or over a network.

 4.2.
 You may not alter, merge, modify, or adapt the Software, or decompile, reverse engineer, disassemble, or otherwise reduce the Software to a human-perceivable form, except to the extent permitted by applicable law notwithstanding this restriction or to the extent otherwise expressly permitted by Rightholder.